Demand Forecasting in Retail: Models & Why It Is Important

 For example, say you didn’t do demand forecasting, so you didn’t see that you have a seasonal uptick in traffic during the summer months.
 This leads you to not order enough merchandise or staff enough people during peak shopping season.
 Now, when shoppers visit and are ready to spend, many of the things they want are sold out and there are not enough people to help on the floor and run the registers.

-This not only creates a singular bad experience, but for the modern shopper, it might erode their loyalty completely and make them choose a competitor over your business in the future.
+This not only creates a lost sales opportunity and a negative customer service experience but, for the modern shopper, it might also erode their loyalty and make them choose a competitor over your business in the future.

 If you have an accurate picture of what your future demand will be, you will be able to anticipate what and how much your customers are going to buy.
 This, in turn, will improve your inventory management.

 The benefits of good inventory management in retail are vast.
-Not only will you save on storage and management costs, but you will also have happier customers, as we mentioned above, because you will always have what they want in stock.
+Not only will you save on storage and management costs, but you will also have happier customers, because you will always have what they want in stock.
 Additionally, good inventory management makes working in your shop easier, creating happier and more efficient staff.
 You also won’t have to run sales just to get through old stock, so you’ll improve your margins.
+Learn more about retail inventory management.

 Are you tracking your current stock levels?
 If you don’t yet have a defined inventory management process, start by reading our guide on how to organize your inventory or by downloading our free Inventory Management Workbook.
 Once you are tracking current stock levels, it will be much easier to forecast future demand.